massmux/SatsMobiBot/README.md

 ### How PIN Protection Works

-When a user sets up their self-custodial wallet, the following happens:
+When a user sets up their self-custodial wallet, the Breez SDK libreary used and the following happens:

-1. **Mnemonic generation** — A fresh BIP39 mnemonic (seed phrase) is generated for the user.
+1. **Mnemonic generation** — A fresh BIP39 mnemonic (seed phrase) is generated for the user using Breez SDK
 2. **Key derivation** — A 256-bit AES key is derived from the user's PIN using PBKDF2-SHA256 with a random per-user salt.
 3. **Encryption** — The mnemonic is encrypted with AES-256-GCM using the derived key.
 4. **Storage** — Only the encrypted mnemonic and the salt are stored in the database.
 The PIN itself is never stored.